 These are just some of the techniques that are characteristic of a reactive philosophy.
 Any attempt to minimize risk that generates short-term results instead of addressing the underlying problem would be considered a reactive strategy.

-If you suspect you’ve been operating in reactive mode, contact Chargebacks911® today.
-We’ll conduct a free chargeback analysis and identify opportunities to transition to a proactive chargeback management mindset.
+Operating in reactive mode?
+Contact Chargebacks911® today.
+Our free chargeback analysis can identify opportunities to transition to a proactive chargeback management mindset.

 What’s Wrong with Reactive?
 Why is Proactive So Important?

 Merchants who are overly-reliant on reactive chargeback management will find themselves perpetually one step behind—they’ll never get ahead of the problem.